mike99mac/minimy-mike99mac/hardware/README.md

 The left and right enclosures are ported.
 They each have a 4" mid-range speaker and a 1" tweeter. *Crossover networks* come with the tweeters, so no soldering is required.

-**NOTE:** The left and right enclosures may be changed to passive radiators for a better quality sound ... stand by ...
+**NOTE:** The left and right enclosures are being changed to passive radiators for a better quality sound ... stand by ...

 The subwoofer and mid-ranges are protected with grills, while the passive radiators are unprotected because they’re the cheapest to replace and they look kinda cool "naked".